subquery/subql/docs/create/mapping.md

 ## Modules and Libraries

-In order to improve SubQuery's data processing capabilities, we have allowed some of the NodeJS's built-in modules for running mapping functions in the [sandbox](#the-sandbox), and have allowed users to call third-party libraries.
+To improve SubQuery's data processing capabilities, we have allowed some of the NodeJS's built-in modules for running mapping functions in the [sandbox](#the-sandbox), and have allowed users to call third-party libraries.

-Please note this is an **experimental features** and you may encounter bugs or issues that many negatively impact on your mapping functions.
+Please note this is an **experimental feature** and you may encounter bugs or issues that may negatively impact your mapping functions.
 Please report any bugs you find by creating an issue in [GitHub](https://github.com/subquery/subql).

 ### Built-in modules

-Currently, we allow the following NodeJS modules: `assert`, `buffer`, `crypto`, `util`, and `path` .
+Currently, we allow the following NodeJS modules: `assert`, `buffer`, `crypto`, `util`, and `path`.

 Rather than importing the whole module, we recommend only importing the required method(s) that you need.
 Some methods in these modules may have dependencies that are unsupported and will fail on import.